 High Cost of Ownership

-Building an EDW requires a substantial initial investment, which can scare many business owners.
+Building a data warehouse requires a substantial initial investment, which can scare many business owners.
 This is especially true with the initial set up, since upfront payment needs to cover infrastructure, data integration, and software licensing.
 The cost for ongoing maintenance may also seem huge as routine tasks like data quality checks, security updates, and performance optimizations become increasingly labor-intensive.

 Therefore, we design our data warehousing services to focus on: